alexmacarthur/wp-complete-open-graph/readme.txt

 * Preserve HTML entities in generated content.
 * Default to `large` image sizes for images uploaded before plugin was installed.

+= 3.0.1 =
+* Fix bug which was causing the failure to properly decode all quotation marks.

 == Upgrade Notice ==

+= 3.0.0 =
-Significant update: Changes how some data is stored, modifies and adds filters, fixes miscellaneous bugs, adds other improvements.
-If you're using the custom Open Graph fields or if you use the filters in your code, this may require you to resave posts/pages and update your code.
+Significant update.
+Changes how some data is stored, modifies and adds filters, fixes miscellaneous bugs, adds other improvements.
+If you're using the Complete Open Graph metabox fields on your posts/pages or if you use the filters in your code, this may require you to resave posts/pages and update your code.

+= 3.0.1 =
+Minor update.
+Fixes bug that was causing the failure to properly decode all quotation marks.

 == Feedback ==